jh42/Getting-and-Cleaning-Data/CodeBook.md

 >
 >These signals were used to estimate variables of the feature vector for each pattern:
 >'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+The Features are normalized and bounded within [-1,1].

 The tidy data frames <code>data_merged</code> and <code>data_averages</code> contain the following columns: